aksurcos/ez-game/README.md

          Users will play the same nostalgic game and see a "Same-Story" on every visit with new-style design with icons.

 ## Features

+    - Since the time spent on this project was short due to some health issues, the features in the project are limited and simple.
+Although it is not usual to explain this, this project is almost like a design made on top of another simple project.

 ### Existing Features